phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 But is this model reliable?
 If we looking at OLS Regression Result, we can see that the **all of the P-value is really small**, which is a good sign as every varible that we use are significant.

-But when we looking at the R square, it was not really good **0.37%** not a strong relationship but in fact, it is actually a moderate relationship.
+But when we looking at the R square - **0.37%** not a really good & strong relationship but in fact, it is actually a moderate relationship.

 ![](images/OLS_Regression_Result1.png)